 In early 2020, the Environmental Protection Agency (EPA) and the Army Corps of Engineers (Corps) finalized a sweeping rollback of Clean Water Act protections, threatening drinking water supplies for 1 in 3 Americans, habitat for fish and wildlife, and the $887 billion outdoor recreation economy.

-Most tributary streams – regardless of where they flow or how they affect water quality and public health – would lose protection under the new proposal.
-The proposal would also strip protection for as many as 20 million acres of wetlands because they do not have a continuous surface connection to a river or lake.
+Most tributary streams – regardless of where they flow or how they affect water quality and public health – will lose protection under the rollback.
+The rollback also strips protection for over half of all wetlands in the U.S. because they do not have a continuous surface connection to a river or lake.

 That was back in December 2018, when EPA and the Corps unveiled the Trump Administration’s definition of Waters of the United States (WOTUS) – a regulation that tells agency staffs which waters are protected by the Clean Water Act.
-If this new regulation, dumping pollution directly into up to 70 percent of all streams in America or to drain millions of acres of wetlands without a permit, is no longer illegal under federal law.
+Under this new regulation, dumping pollution directly into many tributary streams defined as ephemeral, or draining millions of acres of wetlands without a permit, is no longer illegal under federal law.

-This rule would define WOTUS in a way that eliminates Clean Water Act protections for all wetlands that do not have a “continuous physical connection to a protected water body.”
+This rule defines WOTUS in a way that eliminates Clean Water Act protections for all wetlands that do not have a “continuous physical connection to a protected water body.”
 This means that if a wetland does not actually touch a large river, lake, or ocean, it could be drained and filled without a permit.
-In addition, all streams that only flow after precipitation events would lose protection, and streams that flow intermittently will only be protected if they flow directly into another stream that flows continuously all year.
+In addition, all streams that only flow after precipitation events will lose protection.

-This proposed rule threatens to dramatically harm water quality across America and fails to account for science, the law, or the outdoor recreation economy.
+This new rule threatens to dramatically harm water quality across America and fails to account for science, the law, or the outdoor recreation economy.

-In developing the 2015 Clean Water Rule, the EPA identified more than 1,200 studies demonstrating the biological, chemical, hydrologic, and other connections between waters.
-In the current rulemaking, the EPA has done nothing that explains how this body of science is incorrect or no longer relevant to a process focused on the very same issues as the 2015 Clean Water Rule: defining specific types of waters protected by the Clean Water Act.
+In developing the 2015 Clean Water Rule, EPA identified more than 1,200 studies demonstrating the biological, chemical, hydrologic, and other connections between waters.
+But in the process leading up to the revised rule, EPA did nothing that explains how this body of science is incorrect or no longer relevant to a process focused on the very same issues as the 2015 Clean Water Rule: defining specific types of waters protected by the Clean Water Act.
 Instead, the agency has only said that the Clean Water Rule relied too heavily on science!
 But how can a scientific agency determining the scope of water quality protection in America rely too heavily on science?

-Simple common sense tells us that pollution in a tributary stream, even if it only flows after a rainfall event, will make its way downstream and affect all of the waters and people it interacts with along the way.
-This rule fails this common sense test and does not account for what scientists and hydrologists have made clear: we all live downstream.
+Simple common sense tells us that pollution in a tributary stream – even a stream that only flows after a rainfall event – will make its way downstream and affect all of the waters and people it interacts with along the way.
+The new rule fails this common sense test and does not account for what scientists and hydrologists have made clear: we all live downstream.

 For decades, the Clean Water Act was interpreted so that regulation was based on effects to water quality.
 If a small stream could affect water quality downstream in a larger river or reservoir, that small stream was protected by the Act.
 That interpretation is accurate because the purpose of the Clean Water Act is “to restore and maintain the chemical, physical, and biological integrity of the Nation’s waters.”